-How do you attempt to follow up the Samsung Gear Fit 2, a wearable that ticked all of the necessary boxes to make it one of the best fitness trackers around?
-In the case of the Samsung Gear Fit 2 Pro, a few very tiny steps forward.
+How do you follow up the Samsung Gear Fit 2, a wearable that was one of the best fitness trackers around?
+If you're Samsung you bring out the Samsung Gear Fit 2 Pro, and take some very tiny steps forward.

-Following last year’s release of the original model, the Pro version is now here.
-But what’s so “pro” about it?
+So what’s so “pro” about Samsung's latest fitness tracker?
 Not much, really.
 The battery is the same size.
-The processor, screen size and general design features haven’t wiggled a bit.
-You’ll be treated to built-in GPS to track your runs and walks, too.
+The processor, screen size and general design features haven’t changed and you’ll still be treated to built-in GPS to track your runs and walks, too.

-Here’s what is different: the Gear Fit 2 Pro features fitness-centric apps pre-installed, like MapMyRun, Speedo Go, UA Record and Endomondo, so you can get going just a bit faster.
+What is different?
+Well the Gear Fit 2 Pro features pre-installed fitness-centric apps, such as MapMyRun, Speedo Go, UA Record and Endomondo.
+The main benefit being that you can get moving just a bit faster.

 And Samsung has doubled-down on the original’s IP68 rating to add MIL-STD-810G certification, which means this wearable is more durable.
 It’s more swim-friendly, too, with the ability to withstand 5ATM of water pressure.